Skip to main content Skip to main content

 First, the U.S. is unusual in how it treats sunscreen.
 While much of the world classifies these products as cosmetics, the FDA regulates them as over-the-counter drugs, which means every active ingredient must meet a drug-level standard for safety and efficacy before it can appear on a label.

 That distinction matters enormously.
-It’s why, despite bemotrizinol being used in sunscreens internationally for roughly two decades, its U.S. debut is taking so long to arrive.
+It's why, despite bemotrizinol being used in sunscreens internationally for roughly two decades, its U.S. debut took so long to arrive.

 "The FDA's review of bemotrizinol is important because it suggests regulators are trying to modernize sunscreen options without lowering the safety bar," says Dallas dermatologist Elizabeth Houshmand, MD.
 "Bemotrizinol's review shows that innovation is possible when newer filters are supported by modern safety, absorption, toxicology and efficacy data."

-Cosmetic chemist Kelly Dobos, who has closely followed the ingredient’s review, agrees.
-“The nearly 20-year path bemotrizinol has taken reflects just how rigorous the U.S. sunscreen approval process has become.
-The FDA did not shortcut safety in order to approve a modern filter—bemotrizinol is arguably now one of the most comprehensively evaluated sunscreen active ingredients the U.S. has ever reviewed.”
+Cosmetic chemist Kelly Dobos agrees.
+"The nearly 20-year path bemotrizinol has taken reflects just how rigorous the U.S. sunscreen approval process has become.
+The FDA did not shortcut safety in order to approve a modern filter, and bemotrizinol is arguably now one of the most comprehensively evaluated sunscreen active ingredients the U.S. has ever reviewed."

-That rigor, however, comes with a cost.
 Six other UV filter candidates were pursued under a process called the Time and Extent Application (TEA) in the early 2000s, and all of those efforts have since been largely abandoned.
 The process proved too slow and too expensive for ingredient manufacturers to see through to completion.
+Today's approval represents a meaningful shift in how that works.

 The Science That Changed the Conversation

-For most people, the most immediate impact of bemotrizinol’s approval will be felt not in a lab report, but in a texture.
-The filters currently available in U.S. sunscreens come with well-known trade-offs: avobenzone can degrade in sunlight without stabilizers; zinc oxide and titanium dioxide provide excellent protection, but often leave a white cast that limits adherence, particularly among people with deeper skin tones.
+For most people, the most immediate impact will be felt not in a lab report, but in a texture.
+The filters currently available in U.S. sunscreens come with well-known trade-offs: Avobenzone can degrade in sunlight without stabilizers; zinc oxide and titanium dioxide provide excellent protection but often leave a white cast that limits adherence, particularly among people with deeper skin tones.

 Bemotrizinol absorbs efficiently across both UVA and UVB wavelengths and can help stabilize other filters in a formula, giving formulators far more flexibility to build high-SPF, truly broad-spectrum products without relying as heavily on ingredients consumers find cosmetically challenging.

-“If approved, bemotrizinol could meaningfully improve U.S. sunscreen formulation,” says Dr. Houshmand.
-“It is broad spectrum, photostable and can help strengthen UVA protection while supporting high-SPF, more cosmetically elegant formulas.
+Dr. Houshmand said ahead of today's announcement: "It is broad-spectrum, photostable and can help strengthen UVA protection while supporting high-SPF, more cosmetically elegant formulas.
 That matters because the best sunscreen is ultimately the one patients will use consistently."

 Dobos echoes that point.
 "Lighter textures and less whitening are attributes that matter enormously for consumers.
 Cosmetic elegance is often the strongest predictor of whether people will actually use a sunscreen as directed, and that's what ultimately protects skin."